Mariners vs. Rays Player Props Betting Odds

-Player prop bet odds for Wander Franco, Ty France and others are listed when the Tampa Bay Rays visit the Seattle Mariners at T-Mobile Park on Saturday at 7:15 PM ET.
+Those looking to place a player prop bet can find odds for Julio Rodriguez, Wander Franco and others in the Seattle Mariners-Tampa Bay Rays matchup at T-Mobile Park on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!